 Regardless of how frequent or infrequent emergencies are at your company, it’s important that both new and old employees understand how to handle emergency situations.

-Your landscaping company should have an emergency action plan in place, and all employees should be knowledgeable of procedures they need to follow to both protect themselves and their coworkers.
+Your landscaping company should have an emergency action plan in place, and all employees should be knowledgeable of the procedures they need to follow to protect themselves and their coworkers.

 To keep the information fresh in their minds, consider reviewing this emergency plan as individual teams or as a company at different intervals throughout the year.